sanxfxteam/tvc/README.md

 ## Project Description

 This project is a slick modern website with cool CSS animations.
 The website aims to provide a visually appealing and interactive user experience with smooth animations and transitions.
 The topic of the website is modern art, showcasing various artworks and artists in a contemporary style.
+Experience the passion, visuals, music, emotions, journey, and vibes.

 ## Setup and Run Instructions